 When parents bring a baby home from the hospital, they are concerned with nourishment, not life.
 The baby received life at conception.
 They are not concerned with life but with development.
 It would be a tragedy if the baby still had a baby’s body at five years of age.
 A baby needs nourishment.
 The proper formula is necessary if a baby is to receive the right vitamins and minerals.

-In Second Peter 2:2 Peter challenged new believers to “desire the pure milk of the Word.”
+In Second Peter 2:2, Peter challenged new believers to “desire the pure milk of the Word.”
 The word “pure” means unadulterated.
 If a baby Christian is to grow, he needs to hear God’s voice without distortion.
 We are long on devotionals (even such devotionals as Today’s Word!!) and short on the Bible.
 If we use substitutes in place of the Bible, we will lack spiritual nourishment.
 A baby must have pure milk.
-A new Christian cannot allow any spiritual substitute to displace the Word of God.
+A new Christian cannot allow any spiritual replacement to displace the Word of God.
 Growth groups, fellowship, and Christian books are no alternative to the unadulterated Word of God.
 The fundamental nourishment for growth is God’s voice.

-The Bible in its unadulterated form is the basis for Christian growth.
+The Bible, in its unadulterated form, is the basis for Christian growth.

 Have you substituted numerous complexities in your spiritual diet?
 Has that process blunted your spiritual growth?
 Have you taken a detour from the Word?
 Why not return to the unadulterated Word of God?